-Body Contouring Liposuction, also referred to as lipoplasty is the most common aesthetic surgical procedure performed in the United States.
-As the term suggests, liposuction is performed to remove areas of excess fat that are resistant to reduction through diet and exercise.
-Following the liposuction healing period, the area treated will have greater contour as compared to the pre-procedural state.
+Body Contouring Liposuction is the most common aesthetic surgical procedure performed in the United States.
+Liposuction removes areas of excess fat that are resistant to reduction through diet and exercise.
+After your liposuction healing period, the treated area will have an improved contour.

-The areas most commonly treated by liposuction include the abdomen, lower back, arms, thighs, banana rolls, knees, chest, and under chin region.
+The areas I commonly treat with liposuction include: The abdomen, lower back, arms, thighs, banana rolls, knees, chest, and under chin.

-- Preparation: Prior to being considered a good candidate for liposuction, the patient is required to stop smoking for a period of no less than two weeks, as well as discontinue the use of blood thinning agents including aspirin, Motrin, Advil, and Warfarin, among others.
+- Preparation: Before you are considered a good candidate for liposuction, we recommend you stop smoking for two weeks.
+Additionally, you must discontinue the use of blood thinning agents including aspirin, Motrin, and Advil.

-- Preop Workup: In patients over the age of 45, a medical clearance is required prior to consideration for liposuction surgical candidacy.
-Additionally, an ECG and some basic lab profiles are necessary and must be done within 30 days of the planned surgical procedure.
+- Preop Workup: If you are above the age of 45, a medical clearance is required prior to surgery.
+Additionally, an ECG and lab tests are required and must be done within 30 days of the surgery date.

-- Anesthesia: General anesthesia is typically used in larger liposuction cases, although liposuction may be performed awake, under a local anesthetic supplemented with oral pain medication and ProNox for breakthrough pain.
+- Anesthesia: General anesthesia is typically used in larger liposuction cases.
+However, liposuction may be performed awake, under a local anesthetic, pain medication and ProNox.